i2p/i2p.www/i2p2www/spec/proposals/154-ecies-lookups.rst

 2) Add support for 32-byte tags and AES-encrypted replies to ECIES-only destinations, and request AES-encrypted replies as usual. i2pd currently uses this approach.

+3) Request AES-encrypted replies as usual, but route them back through exploratory tunnels to the router.
+Java I2P currently uses this approach in some cases.

-3) For dual ElG and ECIES destinations, request AES-encrypted replies as usual.
+4) For dual ElG and ECIES destinations, request AES-encrypted replies as usual.
 Java I2P currently uses this approach. i2pd has not yet implemented dual-crypto destinations.

 Design